 Another consideration when ordering a custom cut frame is whether or not an allowance needs to be added when entering the dimensions.
 The answer is: it depends.
 Below we review various frame styles and whether an allowance is needed.

-No allowance is needed when ordering these frames.
+For standard back-loading frames (product is inserted into the back of the frame), no allowance is needed when ordering these frames.
 The framer will automatically add a 1/16” allowance to ensure your artwork fits into the frame.

-Adding Mat board to Your Artwork
+Adding Mat Board to Your Artwork

 Mats, in regards to picture framing, are thin, flat pieces of paper-based material included within a picture frame.
 Often they are decorative, but various mats offer preservation qualities, like our Crescent Museum Rag 100 Mat Board.